 On January 23, 2015 our Board of Directors established a series of preferred stock and approved a Certificate of Designations, Preference and Rights for Series A Convertible Preferred Stock.
 The Certificate of Designations, Preference and Rights for the Series A Convertible Preferred Stock was filed with the Nevada Secretary of State on February 23, 2015 and we intend to file an Amended and Restated Certificate of Designations, Preference and Rights prior to the consummation of this offering.
-Effective as of the date of the Amended and Restated Certificate of Designations, Preference and Rights prior to the consummation of this offering.
 Effective as of the date of the Amended and Restated Certificate of Designation, the Company has 11,667 shares of Series A Convertible Preferred Stock authorized, of which all are issued and outstanding.
 These shares are currently convertible into 11,667 shares of common stock at \$30.00 per share, subject to certain adjustments.
-Each holder of outstanding shares of Series A Preferred held by such holder are then convertible as of the applicable record date.
+Each holder of outstanding shares of Series A Preferred is entitled to the number of votes equal to the number of whole shares of common stock of the Corporation into which the shares of Series A Preferred held by such holder are then convertible as of the applicable record date.
 The Company cannot not amend, alter or repeal any preferences, rights, or other terms of the Series A Preferred so as to adversely affect the Series A Preferred, without the written consent or affirmative vote of the holders of at least sixty-six and two-thirds percent (66.66%) of the then outstanding shares of Series A Preferred, voting as a separate voting group.